MartinPetkov/GCTF2021BeginnersQuestWriteups/13-net-noise-on-the-wire/README.md

 "Unhackable".
 Sure thing.

-What does this page look like when you open the file?
+What does this page look like when you extract it as an HTML file?

 ![The encryption web page with code name and message](code_and_message.png)